akhodakivskiy/VimFx/documentation/questions-and-answers.md

 Manager and automatically selects the text input for that command.
 Tip: Use the `eb` command to click without using the mouse.

+## Can I make Hints mode work with element text?

+… like the modes Vimium, Vimperator and Pentadactyl provide?

+Yes!
+Have a look at [Filtering hints by element text] for more information.

+[Filtering hints by element text]: options.md#filtering-hints-by-element-text

 ## Will VimFx provide advanced Find features?

 One of VimFx’s key features is to embrace standard Firefox features.
 As long as